JonathanMHEdens/Downing/README.md

 To install the project, clone the Git repository and run npm install from the terminal.
 To run the test run npx playwright test --ui then click play adjacent to the test case.
-Alternatively, you can run it in headless mode by running npx playwright test.

 To successfully generate and view the allure report, you will need to have the Java JDK installed and a Windows environment variable of JAVA_HOME set the file pathway.
 The Java JDK can be easily installed using the official Java Platform extension for VS Code.